Skip to main content

 This case tests the application of Indiana's special legislation doctrine in the context of university governance.
 It raises fundamental questions about whether the legislature can single out one university for the removal of established stakeholder governance structures while leaving identical structures in place at peer institutions.

 The outcome could have implications beyond IU, establishing how courts evaluate legislative actions that target specific public institutions without a rational basis for differential treatment.
+The Plaintiff's briefing places particular emphasis on preventing the legislature from circumventing the special legislation prohibition by defining classes so narrowly that each institution is its own class -- an argument with potentially broad application across Indiana law.

 Stay Updated on the Case